Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 copy it to `/etc/systemd/system/`, enable it with `systemctl enable --now backup-nightly.timer`, and you are done.

-Per-node scripts are designed to be invokable independently as well — each one accepts no arguments, reads its configuration from environment variables (or hardcoded paths if you prefer), writes structured logs to `/var/log/`, and exits with a non-zero status on failure (or `24` on the
+Per-node scripts are designed to be invokable independently as well, each one accepts no arguments, reads its configuration from environment variables (or hardcoded paths if you prefer), writes structured logs to `/var/log/`, and exits with a non-zero status on failure (or `24` on the